The Little Mermaid (TV series): DVD releases

 The series has not yet been officially released on DVD.
-However, four episodes were released as part of the Disney Princess DVD releases.
+However, four episodes were released as part of the following Disney Princess DVD releases.

 Digital releases

-As of August 24, 2018, all 31 episodes of the series are available for purchase on the iTunes Store and Amazon Prime Video in two volumes in High Definition (HD).
+As of August 24, 2018, all 31 episodes of the series are available for purchase on the iTunes Store, and on Amazon Prime Video, in two volumes in High Definition (HD).

-Since the service's launch on November 12, 2019, the series has been available with the exception of the pilot episode ("Whale of a Tale") through The Walt Disney Company's streaming platform Disney+, but the episodes have been cropped to 16:9.
+The series has been available with the exception of the pilot episode ("Whale of a Tale") through The Walt Disney Company's streaming platform Disney+, since the service's launch on November 12, 2019.